fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/12_operator_overloading/06_unary_arithmetic.md

 Here we overload **unary** `+` and `-`.

 These operators have no strong convention whether they should be member functions or not.
-Some types in standard library implement it as non-member (`std::complex`) and some as member (`std::chrono::duration`).
+Some types in standard library implement them as non-member (`std::complex`) and some as member (`std::chrono::duration`).

 Member function implementation (const because it does not affect current object in any way):